fishlure/Fishlure/README.md

 Usually on ponytown dockss 24/7 for some reason, I like it there.
 I like talking to people, if you dont make me uncomfortable you're good in my book.

-Currently very obsessed with Pokemon: Legends of Arceus (or Pokemon in general), but heres some of my interests I would love to talk about:
+Currently very obsessed with Pokemon and Identity V but heres some of my other interests I would love to talk about:
 - Hollow Knight
 - Lisa the Painful & Lisa the Joyful (Lisa RPG)
 - Land of the Lustrous/Houseki No Kuni
-- Rain World
-- Monster Prom
-- Identity V
+- UTAU (And the general gist on using it, I adore rambling about it sometimes)
+- A Girl Adrift
 - Dragons (In general, they're verrrrry cool.
 I love them.)

 Have a nice morning/day/evening/night.